AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 ## Inspect individual audiences

-The audience view reveals information about your audience, as described below:
+The audience view reveals further information about your audience, as described below:

 | Item | Description|
 |----------|---------|